If you’re thinking of building a new gaming rig, there are two words that you would have read and heard repeatedly. CPU and GPU.

 Again, it also tells the GPU what to do.
 The GPU executes the commands of the CPU.
 So, in essence, the CPU very much controls the game and your gaming experience.

 Now, if you think that you’d need a supercomputer to do all that, it’s not so.
 We often don’t understand how fast and powerful a processor or a CPU really is.
 You can play any Call of Duty game with just a two-core processor apart from the latest one.
 That’s how good processors are when you optimize your PC for gaming perfectly.

 These days, as I mentioned earlier, more games are being developed with multiple cores in mind.
 So, there are games that can make use of 12 cores simultaneously.
 However, they are very, very few in numbers.
 So, as of today, four to six cores should be fine for casual gaming and even professional gamers don’t use processors with more than 8 cores.
 Again, there are exceptions.
 This is the norm.

 We’ve compiled a list of the best gaming processors in the market.
 You can go through that list here.
 In essence, when you’re buying a CPU for your gaming rig, make sure that you have at least four cores.
 Intel is better than AMD for gaming.
 The gap between them is not a lot, but there’s definitely a gap.

 However, if you happen to do a lot of video editing, streaming, 3D animation work, and so on, AMD is far better than Intel.
-The loss that you make in gaming is far outweighed by the multi-threaded performance of AMD processors.
+The multi-threaded performance of AMD processors far outweighs the loss that you make in gaming.
 As you can notice, most of the best processors for streaming are manufactured by AMD.

 So, that’s about it, actually.
 Tell us what processors you’re thinking of buying.
 We love hearing from you!